-I found out yesterday that a local pastor used me in an illustration recently in one of his sermons.
-This was brought about because the pastor had seen a conversation or two that I had been in with a friend of mine that attends his church – now, the pastor did keep me personally anonymous but I wanted to hear this for myself.
+I found out yesterday that a local pastor used me in an illustration in one of his recent sermons.
+This was brought about because the pastor had seen a Facebook conversation or two that I had been in with a friend of mine that attends his church.

-When I listened to this I expected to become angry and to write a letter or blog calling this guy out, this didn’t actually happen though.
+When I listened to this I expected to become angry and to write a letter or blog calling this guy out, this didn’t actually happen.
 What I felt, as I heard my story story simplified and the death of my god minimized into a decision to “Just give up” a flood of memories hit me as I remembered the great pain I felt for those years as my faith slowly died.
 All day I sat there reliving much of that pain – as if this wound from over 4 years ago now had been reopened.
-Just as one might still feel the sting of losing a parent or loved one years after the fact, there are times that are increasingly rare that I remember this long struggle.
+Just as one might still feel the sting of losing a parent or loved one years after the fact, there are times – though increasingly rare – that still I remember this long struggle.

 Jimmy Garrett provided me with the sermon from August 8th that you gave regarding a Warrior Mentality and Persevering Till The End – in it, at around the 21 minute mark you made a mention of Jimmy’s atheist friend – that friend being me.